-&lt;sup>25 Liley D, Clarke R.T., Mallord J.W., Bullock J.M.
+23 Liley D, Clarke R.T., Mallord J.W., Bullock J.M.
 2006a.
 The effect of urban development and human disturbance on the distribution and abundance of nightjars on the Thames Basin and Dorset Heaths.
 Natural England / Footprint Ecology.

-&lt;sup>26 Liley D., Clarke R.T., Underhill-Day J., Tyldesley D.T.
+24 Liley D., Clarke R.T., Underhill-Day J., Tyldesley D.T.
 2006b.
 Evidence to support the appropriate Assessment of development plans and projects in south-east Dorset.
 Footprint Ecology / Dorset County Council.
-The RTPI report 'Planning for an Ageing Population' (2004) which states that 'From being a marginalised group in society, the

-&lt;sup>27 The RTPI report 'Planning for an Ageing Population' (2004) which states that 'From being a marginalised group in society, the elderly are now a force to be reckoned with and increasingly seen as a market to be wooed by the leisure and tourist industries.
+25 The RTPI report 'Planning for an Ageing Population' (2004) which states that 'From being a marginalised group in society, the elderly are now a force to be reckoned with and increasingly seen as a market to be wooed by the leisure and tourist industries.
 There are more of them and generally they have more time and more money.'
-It also states that 'Participation in most physical
+It also states that 'Participation in most physical activities shows a significant decline after the age of 50.
+The exceptions to this are walking, golf, bowls and sailing, where participation rates hold up well into the 70s'.
+26 Riley, J. 2003.
+Review of Recreational Disturbance Research on Selected Wildlife in Scotland.
+Scottish Natural Heritage.